Example: Use Junos PyEZ to Roll Back the Configuration

 Overview

-utility to roll back the configuration on the
+utility to roll back the configuration on the specified device.
+Junos devices store

-recently committed configuration and up to 49 previous configurations.
+a copy of the most recently committed configuration and up to 49 previous

-to revert back to a known working configuration.
-Rolling back the
+back to a known working configuration.
+Rolling back the configuration is similar to

-on the device, but instead of loading configuration data, you perform
+the process for making configuration changes on the device, but instead of loading

-a rollback, which replaces the entire candidate configuration with
+configuration data, you perform a rollback, which replaces the entire candidate

-a previously committed configuration.
+configuration with a previously committed configuration.

-The Python program imports the Device
+The Python application imports the Device

-class, which handles the connection with the device running Junos
+class, which handles the connection

-class, which is used to
+class, which is used to perform

-module, which contains exceptions encountered when managing devices
+module, which contains exceptions

 After creating the Device